You just bought a piece of land. So you approached a surveyor to help with the survey plan.

 Backdated Survey Plan

-If you are reading this from the Diaspora, you should first note that the way land transactions are made in Nigeria might be slightly different from what holds in the advanced world.
+If you are reading this from the Diaspora, you should first note that the way land transactions are done in Nigeria might be slightly different from what holds in the advanced world.

 Land sellers are supposed to have a survey plan for the land they intend selling but it’s not always so.
 This is especially true when it is owned by an individual or an omonile.
 They often lack this document because of the cost implication.
 Thus, leaving the buyer with the burden of preparing it when he intends to perfect his title.
 That’s one of the reasons you are constantly advised to buy land from real estate firms.